grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Percy pulled at the ship-to-ship mic.
 "Shakes, we are going to try submerging the hull now.
 If you see the sail disappear, this boat is never coming back up."

 "Right."
 Shakes voice crackled.
-"I won't wait around for another fuckin' meal then."
+"I won't wait around for another meal then."

 Percy hung the mic back on its nubbin.
 "OK, you know what the old submariners say: always do the stupidest things on the smallest amount of sleep."
 She nodded to Hemi.